by Dan Smith

 Here are what I call ‘the seven deadly sins of book marketing:’

-It is common for authors see others on national shows or major publications and become envious, thereby creating major problems for book publicists.
+- It is common for authors to see others on national shows or major publications and become envious, thereby creating major problems for book publicists.

-Envy serves no purpose in book marketing and author promotion.
+- Envy serves no purpose in book publicity and author promotion.
 The key is to learn from what you see or read involving authors and books, and try to emulate what other authors are doing successfully.